LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 **actual script for Crappy** that you can run locally on your machine !
 All the following tutorials will also follow the same principle.
-If a script would not work as expected, please signal it to the developers (see the :ref:`Troubleshooting` page).
+If a script would not work as expected, please signal it to the developers (see the :ref:`Troubleshooting <troubleshooting:troubleshooting>` page).
 Note that this first example script requires the :mod:`matplotlib` Python module to run.

 The first thing to do when writing a script for Crappy is to open a new *.py*